Tornadoes, wildfires and blinding dust sweep across US as massive storm leaves at least 35 dead

 At least three people were killed in central Alabama when multiple tornados swept across the state.
 Among those killed was an 82-year-old woman who was in a manufactured home that was destroyed by a twister, Dallas County Sheriff Michael L. Granthum said Sunday.

-In Troy, Alabama, parks officials said the recreation center where over 200 people had taken shelter would be closed due to damage it received from overnight storms.
+In Troy, Alabama, parks officials said the recreation center where over 200 people had taken shelter would be closed due to damage from overnight storms.
 No one was injured.

 Fatalities from twisters in battered Missouri reach 12